 A Devil And Her Love Song, Vol. 1

 Is this girl a devil in disguise or a misunderstood angel?

 Reads R to L (Japanese Style), for audiences T.

 Meet Maria Kawai-she's gorgeous and whip-smart, a girl who seems to have it all.
 But when she unleashes her sharp tongue, it's no wonder some consider her to be the very devil!
 Maria's difficult ways even get her kicked out of an elite school, but this particular fall may actually turn out to be her saving grace...

 Maria's frank nature gains her more enemies at her new school, but her angelic singing voice inadvertently catches the attention of Yusuke Kanda and Shin Meguro.
 Can these boys mend her hardened heart, or will they just end up getting scorched?

-The Gem State's diverse habitats are the permanent or migratory home of 409 species of birds, including the stunning state bird, the sky blue mountain bluebird.
+The North Star State is the permanent or migratory home of 438 species of birds, including the state bird the common loon.
 This beautifully illustrated guide highlights over 140 familiar and unique species and includes an ecoregion map featuring prominent bird-viewing areas.
 Laminated for durability, this lightweight, pocket-sized folding guide is an excellent source of portable information and ideal for field use by visitors and residents alike.
 Made in the USA.